New derived symmetries of some hyperk\"ahler varieties

 Next we ask what happens when we replace $S^{[2]}$ with $S^{[n]}$.
 In \S\ref{hilb_calc} we show that

-Markman and Mehrotra \cite{mm} have announced a different proof of this using the Bridgeland-King-Reid--Haiman equivalence $D^b(S^{[n]}) \cong D^b([S^n/\mathfrak S_n])$; our proof is more geometric.
-To get an autoequivalence of $D^b(S^{[n]})$ from our functor $F$, we are obliged to generalize Huybrechts and Thomas's $\PP$-objects \cite{ht}.
-In \S\ref{P-functors} we define $\PP$-functors, give more examples of them, and show that they yield autoequivalences.
+Markman and Mehrotra \cite[Thm.~2.2(1)]{mm} have given another proof of this using the equivalence $D^b(S^{[n]}) \cong D^b([S^n/\mathfrak S_n])$ of Bridgeland--King--Reid and Haiman; our proof is more geometric.
+To get an autoequivalence of $D^b(S^{[n]})$ from our functor $F$, we are obliged to generalize Huybrechts and Thomas's $\P$-objects \cite{ht}.
+In \S\ref{P-functors} we define $\P$-functors, give more examples of them, and show that they yield new autoequivalences.

-The behavior we are seeing seems to be about $S^{[n]}$ as a moduli space, not about Hilbert schemes \`a la Nakajima and Grojnowski \cite{nakajima,grojnowski}: we do not get a family of $\PP^n$-functors $D^b(S^{[m]}) \to D^b(S^{[m+n]})$, nor do we get anything if the surface $S$ is not a K3.
-We make the following conjecture: \begin{conjecture*} Let $\MM$ be a fine moduli space of stable sheaves on a K3 surface $S$, let $F: D^b(S) \to D^b(\MM)$ be the functor induced by the universal sheaf $\UU$ on $S \times \MM$, and let $R$ be the right adjoint of $F$.
+The behavior we are seeing seems to be about $S^{[n]}$ as a moduli space of sheaves, not about Hilbert schemes \`a la Nakajima \cite{nakajima} and Grojnowski \cite{grojnowski}: we do not get a family of $\P^n$-functors $D^b(S^{[m]}) \to D^b(S^{[m+n]})$, nor do we get anything if the surface $S$ is not a K3.
+We propose the following: \begin{conj*} Let $\M$ be a $2n$-dimensional fine moduli space of stable sheaves on a K3 surface $S$, let $F\colon D^b(S) \to D^b(\M)$ be the Fourier--Mukai functor induced by the universal sheaf $\U$ on $S \times \M$, and let $R$ be the right adjoint of $F$.
 Then

-and the monad structure $RFRF \to RF$ is like multiplication in the cohomology ring of projective space, so $F$ determines an autoequivalence of $D^b(\MM)$. \end{conjecture*} Of course one should be willing to drop the hypothesis that $\MM$ is fine and work with twisted sheaves.
-It does not seem feasible to prove this directly, as we do not know enough about the sheaves $\UU|_{x \times \MM}$ on $\MM$, where $x \in S$, but it might be proved by deformation theory.
+and the monad structure $RFRF \to RF$ is like multiplication in $H^*(\P^{n-1})$, so $F$ determines an autoequivalence of $D^b(\M)$. \end{conj*} Of course one should be willing to drop the hypothesis that $\M$ is fine and work with twisted sheaves.
+It does not seem feasible to prove this directly, as we do not know enough about the sheaves $\U|_{x \times \M}$ on $\M$, where $x \in S$; but it might be proved by deformation theory.